Make an Impact

 Our undergraduate majors are not your typical undergrads.
 Many perform graduate-level research and compete at state and national events.
 The School of Math & Sciences needs an equally amazing space.

-We have already received $2.5 million in commitments.
+We have received more than $6 million in commitments toward our $7.2 million goal.
 Achieving this goal will take the School of Math & Sciences to the next level.

 Wayland's athletic programs have brought home several national championships over the last few years.